In keeping with the security objectives of the SCDOR, the following browsers are currently supported by our website:

 If you do not have any income or business activity, a South Carolina Corporate Tax Return is still required to be filed from the date the charter/authority is granted with the South Carolina Secretary of State (SCSOS) through the date of voluntary dissolution/withdrawal recorded with the SCSOS.

-If you have discontinued your business, it is necessary to file the dissolution papers or withdrawal documents (foreign corporations) with the SCSOS.
+If you have discontinued your business, it is necessary to file the dissolution papers (domestic corporations) or withdrawal documents (foreign corporations) with the SCSOS.

 A short period return will be required if the corporation registers before the fifteenth day of the month.
 Other reasons for a short period return include: new corporation filing, accounting period change, or for a corporation that has dissolved.